tildeio/route-recognizer/README.md

 result === [{ handler: page, params: {}, metadata: { test: 123 } }];
 ```

-Optionally you can pass in metadata for a given route

 # Sorting

 If multiple routes all match a path, `route-recognizer`